How to become a Chartered Accountant after 12th Commerce

 Institutes offering Chartered Accountants course:

 The Institute of Chartered Accountants of India (ICAI) is both an examining and a licensing body.
 It is the responsibility of the institute to conduct Chartered Accountancy (CA) Courses throughout the country.
 A CA program is of two years apart from the training period.
-It has three sections, Competency Professional Test (CPT) which was earlier known as the Professional Education exam PE1, Professional Competency Examination (PCE) and the Final examination
+It has three sections: Competency Professional Test (CPT), which was earlier known as the Professional Education exam PE1, the Professional Competency Examination (PCE) and the Final examination

 Career After 12th